 Oregon Behavioral Health Support Line

-Call 800-923-4357 (24/7/365) In these challenging times, we provide emotional support, mental health triage, drug and alcohol counseling, or just connection with a person who cares.
+Call 800-923-4357 (24/7/365).
+In these challenging times, we provide emotional support, mental health triage, drug and alcohol counseling, or just a connection with a person who cares.
 Callers do not need to be in a crisis to contact this line.

 🌈LGBTQ+ & Women’s Crisis Resources